 As noted above, the definition of a nonjudicial foreclosure as a power of sale foreclosure is applicable to the entirety of HRS chapter 667, including Parts II and VI.
-Thus, any nonjudicial foreclosure under Part II is by definition a foreclosure under a power of sale, and an association's nonjudicial foreclosure under Part VI also is a foreclosure under a power of sale.
+Thus, any nonjudicial foreclosure under Part II is by definition a foreclosure under a power of sale, and association's noniudicial an foreclosure under Part VI also is a foreclosure under a power of sale.

 Prior to 2012, from the time that Part II was added to HRS chapter 667,9 the definitions for "power of sale" or "power of sale foreclosure" were stated in HRS § 667-21 (Supp.
 2011), which was the first provision in Part II of HRS chapter 667, rather than in HRS § 667-1.
-In 2011, as part of the first legislative step in a comprehensive review and reform of foreclosures in Hawai'i, the definition of "nonjudicial foreclosure" was added to HRS § 667-21, presumably to clarify or confirm that a nonjudicial foreclosure was in fact a foreclosure under a power of sale.
-2011 Haw.
-Sess.
-Laws Act 48, § 20 at 106-07.
-All of the HRS chapter 667 definitions, including those previously found in HRS § 667-21, were moved to HRS § 667-1 in 2012.
-2012 Haw.
-Sess.
-Laws Act 182, § 3 at 636.
+In 2011, as part of the first legislative step in a comprehensive review and reform of foreclosures in Hawai'i, the definition of "nonjudicial foreclosure" added HRS 667-21. to was

 The Hawai'i Foreclosures statute sets forth the procedures for foreclosure in Hawai'i and does not create a right to foreclose, either through a judicial process or a nonjudicial process.
 For example, Part II of HRS chapter 667, entitled "Power of Sale Foreclosure Process," states that "[t]he power of sale process in this part is an alternative to the foreclosure by action in part IA."
-HRS § 667-21 (2016) (emphasis added).
-Similarly, Part VI of HRS chapter 667, entitled "Association
+(2016) (emphasis HRS § 667-21 added).
+Similarly, Part VI of HRS chapter 667. entitled "Association Alternate Power of Sale Foreclosure Process," states that "[t]he power of sale process in this part is an alternative to the foreclosure by action in part IA and the foreclosure by power of sale in part 11."
+HRS § 667-91 (2016)(emphasis added).